Per-Starke/NutritionRecSys/Documentation/docu_video_text.md

 Click on the recipe title, which will open the recipe page in a new tab.
 You can now either really cook this recipe if you want, or carefully look at the image, ingredients, preparation instructions and macronutrients.
 Then, please give a rating of 1-5 stars to this recipe, and submit.
-You can close the tab, reload this page, and you'll see a new recipe as well as the updated amount of recipes you still need to rate.
+Close the tab with the recipe page, reload this page, and you'll see a new recipe as well as the updated amount of recipes you still need to rate.
 Once you are done with rating 10 recipes, you are ready to get personalized recipe recommendations.